 The activities of those who operate under the banner of the White Horse (whether knowingly or unknowingly) are the basis for Christ’s intervention at the Battle of Armageddon.
 They are trying to build Heaven on Earth.
 The other three Horses are trying to tear it down so they can build their Hell on Earth.

 “For the elect’s sake.”
-It sounds as though the plans of those (the “elect”) who are trying to live righteously will be honored and upheld.
+The plans of those (the “elect”) who are trying to live righteously will be honored and upheld.
 “Blessed are the meek: for they shall inherit the earth.”
-(Matthew 5:5) Because of the activities of those who have worked to establish righteousness in the earth, Jesus is going to shorten the days.
+(Matthew 5:5) Because of the activities of those who have worked to establish righteousness in the Earth, Jesus is going to shorten the days.
 He is going to descend in the Battle of Armageddon to overthrow the powers of evil.

 And why?
 Because He wants to establish His Kingdom on Earth.
 And He wants to give those who have already been working towards that end free reign to build a just and benevolent society in the earth without interference from the powers of Darkness.

-Thus, in Revelation 19 we learn that Jesus Christ will conquer the “nations” (verse 15), and not only them, but also the Beast and False Prophet, who are like the earthly manifestations of the symbolic Red and Black Horses; they get tossed into the “lake of fire”.
-(19:20) Also the Devil gets imprisoned in the “bottomless pit”.
+Thus, in Revelation 19 we learn that Jesus Christ will conquer the “nations” (19:15), and not only them, but also the Beast and False Prophet, who are like the earthly manifestations of the symbolic Red and Black Horses; they get tossed into the Lake of Fire.
+(19:20) Also the Devil gets imprisoned in the Bottomless pit.
 (20:1-3) That is, the Pale Horse who manages the Red and Black Horses is stopped from doing any more mischief.
 Thank God, no more Red, Black, or Pale Horse!
 Only the White Horse – Jesus Christ – will be riding in that day!